76-trombones/76-trombones/README.md

 - I’m interested various things
 - I’m currently learning my way around GitHub
 - I’m not looking to collaborate at the moment
-- 📫 How to reach me ..
+- 📫 How to reach me.
 I am not easily contactable at the moment.

 <!---
 76-trombones/76-trombones is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.